 Likewise, the Oak welcomes those who enter the village along Binsted Lane.
 Thousands come every year to the Strawberry Fair and the Arts Festival.
 Walkers come to enjoy Binsted’s special peace.
 Workers come to its businesses.
 Singers come to use the Church.

-The Copythorn’s stories are a song that it might sing for centuries to come – if it survives the coming decade.
+The Copythorn’s stories are a song that it might sing for centuries to come.

 Tales from the realm of the Copythorn Sentinel